remoteintech/remote-jobs/company-profiles/adeva.md

 ## How to apply

-ob openings can be found at our [careers page](https://adevait.com/careers/job-openings).
+Job openings can be found at our [careers page](https://adevait.com/careers/job-openings).
 Submit your application with basic personal information and a resume.